Mairehau High School

-Mairehau High School is a state co-educational secondary school in Christchurch, New Zealand.
+Mairehau High School is a state co-educational secondary school in Mairehau, Christchurch, New Zealand.
 The school takes its name from the suburb Mairehau having been adopted in 1916 as a compliment to Mrs Mairehau Hutton whose father, Arthur Gravenor Rhodes, owned considerable property in the area and was a notable benefactor to the district.

 The school is located at the northeast end of the suburb, near to Shirley, thus forming a coeducation alternative to Shirley Boys' High School, and Avonside Girls' High School.
 Mairehau High School opened on 1 February 1961, having been constructed on the advice of the Department of Statistics.